Twin Peaks: Fire Walk with Me: Box office

 In a reversal of the usual practice, the film was first released in Japan on May 16, 1992 to capitalize on the show's devoted Japanese fanbase, under the title Twin Peaks: The Last Seven Days of Laura Palmer.
 Although Japanese reviews were mixed, the film was greeted with long lines of moviegoers at theaters.
 By early August, the film had grossed around $2.9 million.
 According to cinematographer Ron Garcia, Japanese women particularly appreciated the film.
 He believed "that the enthusiasm of the Japanese women comes from a gratification of seeing in Laura some acknowledgment of their suffering in a repressive society."

 After an early premiere at the Snoqualmie Twin Peaks Festival on August 14–16, 1992, New Line Cinema released the film in the United States on August 28, 1992.
 It grossed a total of US$1.8 million in 691 theaters in its opening weekend and went on to gross a total of $4.2 million in North America, well below its estimated $15 million break-even point.
 (New Line had paid $6 million for the North American distribution rights.)
 The disappointing worldwide box office prompted CIBY to cancel its plans for a proper film sequel to the television series.
 The film was better received in France, where it managed to avoid bombing.
-Filmmakers Jacques Rivette and Céline Sciamma both enjoyed the film despite having not seen the television series.
-Rivette called the film "the craziest film in the history of cinema," explaining that "I have no idea what I saw, all I know is that I left the theater floating six feet above the ground."
-Sciamma agreed that while she felt "totally lost" at times, the film "changed the way that I look at cinema" and after leaving the theater, "the whole world felt different".